 - Sort clothes by weight so you won't have to run an extra cycle for one or two heavier, slower-drying items.
 See page 8. - Do not overload dryer.
-For efficient drying, clothes need to tumble freely. - Use Automatic Drying Cycles whenever possible to help prevent overdying and to save energy. - To help prevent ironing, use Perm Press Medium Heat or Knits/Delicates Low Heat.
-Remove garments promptly at end of drying cycle and place on hangers. - .
-Dry your clothes in consecutive loads.
+For efficient drying, clothes need to tumble freely. - To help prevent ironing, use Knits/Low Heat.
+Remove garments promptly at end of drying cycle and place on hangers. - Dry your clothes in consecutive loads.
 Using a "warm" dryer will save energy. - Clean dryer lint filter each time you dry. - Clean dryer exhaust ducting at least once a year.
 A partially clogged exhaust can lengthen drying time.

-PROBLEM POSSIBLE CAUSE AND REMEDY DRYER WON'T START • Dryer unplugged.
-Make sure power cord is plugged in. • No power to dryer.
+PROBLEM POSSIBLE CAUSE AND REMEDY DRYER WON'T START Dryer unplugged.
+Make sure power cord is plugged in.
+SIARI No power to dryer.
 Check fuses and circuit breakers to make sure dryer is getting current.
 Most electric dryers use two. • Controls improperly set.
 Make sure controls are set and START switch is pushed.
 Opening the door during operation stops the dryer.
-Tore-start, close the door and push the START switch. .
-Dryer door is open.
-Close door securely-dryer will not run with door open. • Circuit is overloaded.
+To re-start, close the door and push the START switch. • Dryer door is open.
+Close door securely-dryer will not run with door open.
+Circuit is overloaded.
 Do not operate other appliances on the same electrical outlet or circuit while the dryer is operating.
 CLOTHES TAKE TOO LONG TO DRY • Controls improperly set.
 Check all controls to make sure they are correctly set for the load you want to dry.
-See pages 4-7. •Clogged lint filter.
+See pages 5-7.
+Clogged lint filter.
 Remove and clean filter before every load.
 Periodically clean area under lint filter with vacuum cleaner.
-See page 13. • Improper ducting.
-Make sure dryer is ducted in accordance with Installation Instructions. • Obstruction in exhaust ducting.
+See page 13.
+Improper ducting.
+Make sure dryer is ducted in accordance with Installation Instructions.
+Obstruction in exhaust ducting.
 Make sure ducting is clean and free of obstruction; make sure damper in outside wall cap operates easily.
-If flexible ducting is used, be sure it is not kinked and is properly installed according to Installation Instructions. •Blown fuses or tripped circuit breakers.
+If flexible ducting is used, be sure it is not kinked and is properly installed according to Installation Instructions.
+Blown fuses or tripped circuit breakers.
 Check household fuses or circuit breakers.
 Most electric dryers use two.
 It is possible for one to be blown or tripped and the dryer still tumble without heat. • Improper sorting.
 Do not mix heavy, hard-to-dry items with lightweight articles. • Large loads of moisture-holding fabrics, such as beach towels, take a long time to remove moisture. • Too many items in dryer.
 Dry only one washer load at a time.
-Do not combine loads. .
-Too few items in dryer.
+Do not combine loads. • Too few items in dryer.
 If drying only one article, add two more similar articles, even if dry, to insure proper tumbling.
 SHRINKAGE, GENERAL • Some fabrics will shrink whether machine washed and tumble dried or washed by hand and drip dried; others may be safely washed but will shrink in a dryer.
 Follow Garment Manufacturers' Care Labels exactly.
 If in doubt, do not machine wash or tumble dry.